stmilne/icds_docs_v2/docs/running-jobs/hardware-requests.md

 salloc -A <account> -p standard --gres=gpu:a100:1 ...
 ```

-If the job is paid by an allocation, use `-p sla-prio`.
+If the job is paid by an allocation, use `-p sla-prio` instead of `-p standard`.

 For information on available GPU nodes, see [Compute Hardware][hardware].
 [hardware]: ../getting-started/compute-hardware.md